danbaruka/COTS/README.md

 # Cardano Offline Transaction Simulator (COTS)

-COTS est un outil CLI pour simuler des transactions Cardano hors-ligne, calculer les frais, gérer les UTXOs, et exporter les transactions au format Cardano CLI ou Koios API.
+COTS is a CLI tool for simulating Cardano transactions offline, calculating fees, managing UTXOs, and exporting transactions in Cardano CLI or Koios API formats.

 ## Installation